gowthaminv7-tech/modernize-ai/README.md

 ## Overview

-Modernize AI is a Generative AI project that transforms traditional building images into eco-friendly building designs using Stable Diffusion and ControlNet.
+Modernize AI is a Generative AI project that modernizes traditional buildings into eco-friendly designs and recommends sustainable construction materials based on environmental and structural requirements.
+The project combines image generation with intelligent material recommendations to support sustainable architecture.

 ## Features

-- Stable Diffusion image generation
+- Transform traditional building images into eco-friendly designs
-- ControlNet conditioning
+- Generate realistic architectural visualizations using Stable Diffusion and ControlNet
-- Prompt-based transformation
+- Recommend sustainable building materials
 - Interactive Gradio interface
-- Sustainable building visualization
+- AI-assisted decision support for green construction

 ## Technologies